 It contains a mixture of Gothic and Renaissance styles and the earliest construction was in 1214.
 Unfortunately it has been struck by lightning at least twice destroying parts of the structure.
 The strike of 1764 and the resulting fire left the castle ruined.

-Although in 1945 a local was chatting to some G.I.'s who were taking photographs and mischieviously told them it was the US Air Force that did the business.
+Although in 1945 a local was chatting to some G.I.'s who were taking photographs and mischievously told them it was the US Air Force that did the business.

-On a visit to Heidelberg in 1880 Mark Twain marvelled at the castle and its position amongst the verdure of the hillside.
+On a visit to Heidelberg in 1880 Mark Twain marveled at the castle and its position among the verdure of the hillside.
 He wrote "Nature knows how to garnish a ruin to get the best effect".

 Much earlier in that century the famous English artist Joseph Turner lived and worked in the town several times between 1817 and 1844.
 He painted the landscape in a dreamy and romantic fashion full of colour, light and an ephemeral atmosphere.

 The castle remains partly ruined but nevertheless is still an impressive site.
 It was partially restored in 1900 at a cost of 520,000 Marks which was a huge amount at that time.